Your Idaho Estate Planning Attorney

 We are proud to serve the diverse communities throughout Idaho.
 We have locations in Boise, Coeur D’Alene, Mountain Home, and Pocatello, but even if you’re not in one of these cities, we can help!
 Robert’s comprehensive approach, coupled with his personal experiences and community involvement, allows us to provide tailored estate planning solutions.
 Whether you’re considering wills, trusts, or other crucial components of Idaho estate planning, trust Robert Taylor to guide you through the process with expertise, empathy, and a commitment to securing a legacy that reflects your wishes.

 Whether you’re embarking on life’s journey or contemplating its conclusion, Robert Taylor is your trusted partner in safeguarding your legacy.
 While contemplating mortality may be uncomfortable, having a well-crafted estate plan is crucial to alleviate the burden on your loved ones during challenging times.
-Without a personalized estate plan, Idaho state laws will determine the distribution of your assets after your passing, potentially resulting in unexpected hardships for those you care about.”
+If you don’t have an estate plan, Idaho state laws will determine the distribution of your assets after your passing, potentially resulting in unexpected hardships for those you care about.
+If you have children who are minors and don’t have a will, a separate court process will be necessary to determine who will be appointed as the guardian of your children and their property.

 Our Idaho estate planning services will help you control what happens to your assets and property upon your death.
 You can’t control when you may become sick, injured, incapacitated, or die, but you can be prepared in the event any of these events happen to you.